whiskyechobravo/kerko/docs/contributing.md

 ## Supporting the project

-Nurturing an open source project such as Kerko, following up on issues and helping others in working with the system is a lot of work, but hiring the original developers of Kerko can do a lot in ensuring continued support and development of the project.
+Nurturing an open source project, following up on issues and helping others in working with the system is a lot of work.
+Hiring the original developers of Kerko can help make the project sustainable.
+It is the best way to ensure continued support and development of the project.

 If you need professional support related to Kerko, have requirements not currently implemented in Kerko, want to make sure that some Kerko issue